krizalys/onedrive-php-sdk/README.md

 Quick start
 -----------

-To use this SDK, you need to register a OneDrive application.
-To do this, first [sign in to your Microsoft account][microsoft-account-login], then visit the [Application Registration Portal][app-registration-portal] and [create an application][register-app].

-Once done, your application will be assigned, among other things, an *Application ID*, referred to as the *Client ID*.
-You will be able to add *Application Secrets*, some of them of type *Password*, and whose values are referred to as *Client Secrets*.
-The *Client ID* and a *Client Secret* will be needed shortly to configure the OneDrive SDK for PHP.

-You also need to create a web page where users will get redirected after they successfully signed in to their OneDrive account using this SDK.
-Typically, this page will be a PHP script where you will start to interact with the files and folders stored in their OneDrive account.
-The URL of this page should be listed as a *Redirect URL*, referred to as a *Redirect URI*, and will also be needed to configure the OneDrive SDK for PHP.
+When using OneDrive SDK for PHP, you are assumed to have an application exposing a URL receiving user authentication data from OneDrive.
+Typically, this URL, referred to as your application's ***Redirect URI***, is a PHP script accepting this data to expose functionality interacting with your users' OneDrive contents.
+An example of such an application is our [functional test suite][functional-test-suite].

+You also need to register a OneDrive application.
+To do this, first [sign in to Microsoft Azure][microsoft-azure-login], then visit [App registrations][app-registration-portal] and add a *registration* for your application.
+While registering your application, you are given the option to set its *Redirect URI*, explained above. **We currently only support *Web* redirect URIs.** Once created, your application is assigned an *Application (client) ID*, referred to as its ***Client ID***, and in *Certificate & secrets*, you need to add at least one ***Client secret***. **Warning: *Client Secrets* are similar to passwords or private keys, they allow applications to identify as yours: they should be handled securely and not be disclosed to third-parties.**

-Once you got your *Client ID*, a *Client Secret* and a *Redirect URI*, you can get started using the OneDrive SDK for PHP in three steps.
+Once you have a *Redirect URI*, a *Client ID*, and a *Client Secret*, your application can start using the OneDrive SDK for PHP in three steps.

 ### Step 1: create your configuration

-As you may need them from several scripts, save your *Client ID*, *Client Secret* and *Redirect URI* in a configuration file, returning values like this:
+As you may need them from several scripts, we recommend saving your *Client ID*, *Client secret* and *Redirect URI* in a configuration file, for example:

 ```php
 <?php